Harrisburg Bureau of Fire

 Harrisburg Bureau of Fire (HBF) is a firefighting agency that is located in and serves Harrisburg, Pennsylvania, and its surrounding metropolitan area.
 It is a career firefighting agency with at least 15 firefighters and fire officers on duty at any given time, supplemented with volunteer staffing as well.
 Everyday duties for the Bureau include fire suppression, emergency medical services, tactical rescue, urban search and rescue, water rescue, hazardous materials response, fire prevention, fire codes enforcement, and public safety educations.

 History

-Though a volunteer bucket brigade was established in 1791 (and several other temporary ones existed throughout the 19th century), the first hose companies with carriages were formed in 1841 following the installation of the city's water system.
+As Harrisburg became a Borough in 1791, a volunteer bucket brigade was established as the Union Fire Company, and several other temporary ones existed throughout the 19th century.
+The first hose companies with carriages were formed in 1841 following the installation of the city's water system, initially with the Washington Hose Company.
 On December 1, 1913 following the passing of Clark Act to restructure Pennsylvania cities, the Bureau was named so under the Department of Public Safety (headed by the Mayor).
 Despite this technicality, it is not uncommon to hear "Harrisburg Fire Department" instead of "Bureau."
 In 2018, the city approved a budget of 10.1 million dollars, along with a Future of Fire report stating the need for updated equipment and apparatuses in the next 10 years.
 In January 2019, the city announced its plan to purchase 12 new pieces of apparatus from 2020 through 2035.